 Buying tickets online before you arrive can be a big time-saver — and Visit Orlando can help you save money on those tickets.
-In addition to discounted passes to Walt Disney World, Universal Orlando, SeaWorld and LEGOLAND Florida, we have savings on attractions throughout the area.
+In addition to discounted passes to Walt Disney World® Resort, Universal Orlando Resort, SeaWorld® Orlando and LEGOLAND® Florida Resort, we have savings on attractions and experiences throughout the area.

-Universal Orlando's Universal Express Pass program is available at an additional cost for up to three parks on the same day.
-Guests of select Universal Orlando on-site hotels, including Loews Portofino Bay Hotel at Universal Orlando, Hard Rock Hotel at Universal Orlando and Loews Royal Pacific Resort at Universal Orlando, get the service for free.
+Universal Orlando Resort’s Universal Express Pass program is available at an additional cost for up to three parks on the same day.
+Guests of select Universal Orlando onsite hotels, including Loews Portofino Bay Hotel at Universal Orlando, Hard Rock Hotel® at Universal Orlando and Loews Royal Pacific Resort at Universal Orlando, get the service for free.

 SeaWorld has a few different express upgrades at additional cost.
 Those under the Quick Queue program provide front-of-the-line access to select rides.
-Signature Show Seating, which gives reserved seating for popular events, is also available, and you can get the best of both worlds with the Signature Show Seating + Quick Queue Unlimited combo package.
+Signature Show Seating, which gives reserved seating for popular events, is also available.
+Or, get the best of both worlds with the Signature Show Seating + Quick Queue Unlimited combo package.

 Sleeping in is always nice, but there are benefits to arriving at a theme park before it opens.
 For one thing, crowds are smaller during the first hour or so, which means you can knock out a couple of must-rides before lines get too long.
 And in summertime, morning hours are the coolest hours.